marvinvr/portfolio-v2/src/posts/2023-11-13-wildlife-cameras.md

 Following the cropping optimization using Megadetector, the Vision Transformer (ViT) emerged as a top-performing model.
 It achieved an F1-Weighted of `0.7569`, an F1-Macro of `0.6678`, and an F1-Micro of `0.7562`, signaling consistent performance across classes.
 Its Log-Loss of `0.7816` also indicated a solid classification capacity.

-Particularly impressive was the ViT model's capability to classify 'antelope_duiker', 'civet_genet', and 'monkey_prosimian' with accuracies surpassing `80%`, indicating excellent adaptability on our dataset.
+Particularly impressive was the ViT model's capability to classify `antelope_duiker`, `civet_genet`, and `monkey_prosimian` with accuracies surpassing `80%`, indicating excellent adaptability on our dataset.
 The lowest accuracy across models was observed for the 'hog' class, suggesting this might inherently be a challenging class to distinguish, possibly due to its limited representation in the dataset.

 ![Confusion Matrix]({confusionMatrix})